Python DataFrame API reference

 Yes

-The maximum number of characters in the summary.
-This value must be greater than 0.
+Maximum number of characters in the summary.
+Must be greater than 0.

-A DataFrame with the summary (STRING) column added, which contains the summary text.
+A DataFrame with the summary (STRING) column appended, which contains the summary text.

 • Example